rstan-dev/GarageGuru-PP5/README.md

   * React NavBar tests - adapted from Moments

   ### Code
-    * All Python logic was written and developed specifically for this project, with references to the Moments walkthrough.
+    * All Python logic was written and developed specifically for this project, using the Moments walkthrough as a reference.
     * All frontend HTML, CSS, JavaScript and JSX were incrementally written specifically for this project.

   * [Back to Contents](#contents)